Maycon1993/Devices-docs/surface/surface-dock-firmware-update.md

 ```

 > [!NOTE]
-> A log file is not created by default.
+> A log file isn't created by default.
 In order to create a log file, you need to append "/l*v [path]".
-For example: Msiexec.exe /i \<path to msi file\> /l*v %windir%\logs\ SurfaceDockFWI.log"
+For example: msiexec.exe /i \<path to msi file\> /l*v %windir%\logs\ SurfaceDockFWI.log.

-For more information, refer to [Command line options](/windows/win32/msi/command-line-options) documentation.
+For more information, see [Command line options](/windows/win32/msi/command-line-options) documentation.

 > [!IMPORTANT]
 > If you want to keep your Surface Dock updated using any other method, refer to [Update your Surface Dock](https://support.microsoft.com/help/4023478/surface-update-your-surface-dock) for details.

 ## Intune deployment

 You can use Intune to distribute Surface Dock 1 Firmware Update to your devices.
-First you need to convert the MSI file to the .intunewin format, as described in the following documentation: [Intune Standalone - Win32 app management](/mem/intune/apps/apps-win32-app-management).
+First you need to convert the msi file to the Intunewin file format, as described in the following documentation: [Intune Standalone - Win32 app management](/mem/intune/apps/apps-win32-app-management).

 Use the following command: